-- 1. We understand and acknowledge that in order for discipline to be most effective, it must be administered immediately.
-We hereby invest authority in ACA to discipline our child as deemed necessary by the school including giving of points, detention, suspension, request to withdraw and expulsion and we agree to abide by such discipline.
+- 1. We understand and acknowledge that to have an orderly environment for learning to take place and discipline to be most effective, it must be administered immediately.
+We hereby invest authority in ACA to discipline our child as deemed necessary by the school including conduct points with their accumulating consequences, detention, suspension, request to withdraw and expulsion.
+We agree to abide by such discipline.
 (Proverbs 29:15, 17; Hebrews 12:11) - 2.
-We understand and acknowledge that ACA can suspend and/or expel, at its sole discretion, our child if it is determined by the administration and the school board to be in the best interest of either our child or the school.
-We agree to withdraw our child if it is determined by the administration and the school board to be in the best interest of either our child or the school. - 3.
-We understand and acknowledge that failure to pay tuition as it is due is grounds for expulsion for our child.
+We understand and acknowledge that failure to meet all financial obligations when due may be grounds for expulsion.